Tesla, Inc.: Europe

 Tesla opened its first European store in June 2009 in London.
 Tesla's European headquarters are in the Netherlands, part of a group of Tesla facilities in Tilburg, including the company's European Distribution Centre.

 In late 2016, Tesla acquired German engineering firm Grohmann Engineering as a new division dedicated to helping Tesla increase the automation and effectiveness of its manufacturing process.
-After winding down existing contracts with other manufacturers, the renamed Tesla Automation now works exclusively on Tesla projects.
+After winding down existing contracts with other manufacturers, the renamed Tesla Automation now works exclusively on Tesla projects and is expanding its operations in Germany through the acquisition of other manufacturing specialists.

 Tesla announced its plans to build a car and battery factory in Europe in 2016.
 Several countries campaigned to be the host, and eventually Germany was chosen in November 2019.
 On March 22, 2022, Tesla's first European Gigafactory named Gigafactory Berlin opened with planned capacity to produce 500,000 electric vehicles annually as well as batteries for the cars.